talbright/hessian/README.markdown

 The combining Hessian types can be given an explicit type understood by the service.
 This can be used to specify that a list only contain strings for example, or more importantly - this is how to serialize custom types.
-A <i>custom type</i> in this context is all types not conforming to the 13 types above, such as your own objects etc.
+A *custom type* in this context is all types not conforming to the 13 types above, such as your own objects etc.

 Custom types are serialized using the +map+ with an explicit type